anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 # Epiphany

 Although the Sundays are the Sundays _of_ Epiphany, if Epiphany falls on a Sunday, the readings are moved to the following week.
-In other words, the readings for Epiphany N are used on the Nth Sunday _after_ Epiphany.
+In other words, the readings for Epiphany N are used on the Nth Sunday _after_ Epiphany (as in the RCL).

 ## Epiphany